evgeniyarbatov/gpx-route-generator/README.md

 ## Configure

-`profiles/foot.lua` is optimised to select ways with 'Park Connector' in them and prefer designated foot paths.
-Adjust as required.
+Adjust `profiles/foot.lua` as required.
+Currently optimized to select ways with 'Park Connector' in them and prefer designated foot paths.

 Update `docker-compose.yaml` with the location and name of your PBF file: